MaddieHwray/JekyllSite/site/_posts/2020-01-11-Dance-as-an-artform.md

 ---
 title: Dance as an artform
 subtitle: >-
-  Dance is never alone, it's always combined with other elements like Music, space, atmospher, technology.
+  Dance is never alone, it's always combined with other elements like music, space, atmospher, technology.
 excerpt: >-
   Looking at dance, it may seem complex and unattainable when only focussing on the body, but dance is so much more than a body.
 The body is a gateway that opens, intertwines and resonates between the internal and external being and surroundings.